ericrobolson/sample_lib/README.md

 Uses `hound` or `rodio` to play sample files for previewing

 # Roadmap
 - [ ] Specify 'sinks' which samples will be pulled from.
 These are folder paths which will begin a recursive descent and copy over samples that haven't been processed yet.
-Ideally will use a SHA256 hash to prevent duplicate comparisons.
+Ideally will use a hash to prevent duplicate comparisons.
+- [ ] Add in hashing/checksum comparisons of murmur3.
+Maybe shard the file used for comparisons?
 - [ ] Randomly generate loops
 - [ ] Takes in a loop, then analyzes that loop and generates a new loop like the 'Brain' by Aphex Twin